 Jen Satterly was Director of Film and Photography for a top Special Ops training company where she was fully embedded with the Navy SEALs and Green Berets filming realistic military training exercises before dedicating herself full time to tackling the issue of PTS.
 She is currently writing a book entitled “Virago” about overcoming adversity and healing from the invisible wounds of PTS.
 Together Tom and Jen founded the All Secure Foundation which serves Special Operations veterans and their families in helping them heal from the psychological toll of war.

-“I think the ideology is of helping people change to the ideology of punishing bad people.
-Right versus What’s your job?
-Why help people you know, I think it changed to. what’s your job, I killed people that need killing you know, it was I’m the guy you call when you want someone dead because they’re bad and that’s kind of a different look at your job right?
-It’s just what I focused on you know, I became ontological, (it went from) I’m gonna take down those bullies and help those people and help them uplift themselves, and I ended up being in a job where we don’t uplift anybody.
+Tom Satterly: “I think the ideology of helping people changed to the ideology of punishing bad people … I killed people that need killing, I’m the guy you call when you want someone dead because they’re bad and that’s kind of a different look at your job right?
+It’s just what I focused on, I became ontological, (it went from) I’m gonna take down those bullies and help those people and help them uplift themselves, and I ended up being in a job where we don’t uplift anybody.
 We go in and (and) we remove threats.
 We remove evil dictators and terrorists, that want to cut your head off and slash your children up in front of you just because of who you are, just because of what they’ve been taught about you.
 And you have to be pretty, pretty evil and violent yourself to meet that.
 And I knew that if I let those emotions of losing all those friends overcome me that I would be worthless. that was my thinking back then.
-I needed to be, you see the military culture, the tattoos, the muscles, the guns, the beards and long hair, I’m going to kill things.
+I needed to be, you see the military culture, the tattoos, the muscles, the guns, the beards, and long hair, I’m going to kill things.
 It’s like man, that’s quite a Halloween mask you wear, forever.”

 All Secure: A Special Operations Soldier’s Fight to Survive on the Battlefield and the Homefront: https://amzn.to/2Z9iHa8